digitalist/chq/README_en.md

 You can delete everything in `detached` directory on a broken replica, and after `attach` it will download entire partition.

+#### Inconsistent partition data on a replica node
+[Vladislav Denisov]
+`Feb 15 16:05:59 cdn2 docker[15331]: 2018.02.15 13:05:59.045028 [ 11 ] <Debug> local.clickstream (StorageReplicatedMergeTree): Part 20180101_20180131_0_267872_24 (state Deleting) should be deleted after previous attempt before fetch`

+I noticed inconsitent data, deleted partition and did `scp` copy from the mirrior node, now log file is full of errors like this.
+Wat do?

+[Alexey Sheglov]:

+1. `detach partition` - on both nodes parition will be move to `detached` dir

+2. problem_node: `$ rm -rf /path/to/clickhouse_data/detached/*`

+3. `attach partition`, problem node will sync partition from healthy node

 #### Зачистка и удаление реплик

 > [Vadim Metikov]